F-Node-Karlsruhe/iota-dust-manager/README.md

 # iota-dust-manager
-A thread safe python package that manages your receiving dust addresses
+A thread safe, stateless python package that manages your receiving dust address

 ## Install
 ```